RasppleII/rasppleii.github.io/a2server/a2server_raspberrypi.md

-## A2SERVER
+# A2SERVER

 So you got a [Raspberry Pi][1].
 Congratulations!
 Are you ready to turn it into a file server for your Apple II?
 Here's how.
+{: .space-after }

 <!--
 *Important: As of 11-Aug-14, A2SERVER 1.2.0 is now compatible with the latest